Low-Code-Cookbook/Beehiiv-Auth-Solution/README.md

 Cheap is good!

-One last comment on securioty.
+One last comment on security.
 I do not create the single-use URLs, SuperTokens does.
 This is their business.

 ## Features